isomerpages/agd-corp/pages/contact-us.md

   - content:
       - phone: ""
       - email: ""
-      - other: " "
-    title: " "
-  - content:
-      - phone: ""
-      - email: ""
-      - other: Please refer to the "Contact Us" tiles with details of the contact channels available on the user homepage after login to HRP.
+      - other: <br>Please refer to the "Contact Us" tiles with details of the contact channels available on the user homepage after login to HRP.
 You may also approach your Agency Digital Ambassador/MSAs for their support.
     title: For HRP-related Enquiries
   - content:
       - phone: ""
       - email: ""
-      - other: 'For issues with Workpal, go to settings in the Workpal mobile app, tap on "Help Center" and search on the relevant articles to resolve the issues.
-In the event if the issue cannot be self-resolved, please tap on "Report Issue" in the Help Centre and fill up a form. '
+      - other: <br><br>For issues with Workpal, go to settings in the Workpal mobile app, tap on "Help Center" and search on the relevant articles to resolve the issues.
+In the event if the issue cannot be self-resolved, please tap on "Report Issue" in the Help Centre and fill up a form.
     title: " "
   - content:
       - phone: ""